Tom Jones (1963 film)

-Tom Jones is a 1963 British comedy film, an adaptation of Henry Fielding's classic 1749 novel The History of Tom Jones, a Foundling, starring Albert Finney as the title hero.
-It was one of the most critically acclaimed and popular comedies of its time, and won four Academy Awards, including Best Picture.
-The film was produced and directed by Tony Richardson and the screenplay was adapted by playwright John Osborne.
+Tom Jones is a 1963 British period comedy film, an adaptation of Henry Fielding's classic 1749 novel The History of Tom Jones, a Foundling.
+It is directed by Tony Richardson from a screenplay written by John Osborne, and stars Albert Finney as the titular character.
+The cast also features Susannah York, Hugh Griffith, Edith Evans, Joan Greenwood, Diane Cilento, and David Warner in his film debut.

-A period piece set in 18th-century Somerset, Gloucestershire and London, Tom Jones was a success both critically and at the box office.
+The film was a success both critically and at the box office, and was one of the most critically acclaimed and popular comedies of its time.
 At the 36th Academy Awards, it was nominated for ten Oscars, winning four: Best Picture, Best Director for Richardson, Best Adapted Screenplay and Best Original Score.
 It also won two Golden Globe Awards, including Best Motion Picture – Musical or Comedy, and three BAFTA Awards, including Best Film and Best British Film.

 In 1999, the British Film Institute ranked it as the 51st greatest British film of the 20th century.

 Plot

-Squire Allworthy returns to his estate, and discovers a baby in his bed.
+Squire Allworthy returns to his estate and discovers a baby in his bed.
 Thinking that one of his maids, Jenny Jones, and his barber, Mr. Partridge, conceived the illegitimate baby out of lust, the squire banishes them.
 He names the infant Tom Jones and chooses to raise him as his own son; Tom grows up loving him like a father.

 Tom becomes a lively young man whose good looks and kind heart make him popular with women.
 He truly loves only Sophie, daughter of a neighbour, who returns his love.
-Sophie, too, must hide her feelings while her aunt and father, Squire Western, try to coerce her to marry someone they think more suitable, the nephew of Squire Allworthy.
+Sophie, too, must hide her feelings while her aunt and father, Squire Western, try to coerce her to marry someone they think more suitable, Mr. Blifil, the son of Squire Allworthy's sister, Bridget.

-The young man is Mr. Blifil, the son of Squire Allworthy's, sister Bridget.
-When Bridget dies unexpectedly, Blifil intercepts a letter, which his mother intended for his uncle's eyes only.
+When Bridget dies unexpectedly, Blifil intercepts a letter that his mother intended for his uncle's eyes only.
 But after his mother's funeral, Blifil and his two tutors, Mr. Thwackum and Mr. Square (who had also tutored Tom), join forces to convince the squire that Tom is a villain.
 Allworthy gives Tom a substantial cash legacy and sends him out into the world to seek his fortune.

-Tom is robbed of his fortune, but soon meets his father Mr. Partridge who becomes his man servant.
+Tom is robbed of his fortune, but soon meets his supposed father, Mr. Partridge, who becomes his manservant.
 Tom rescues a Mrs. Waters/Fitzpatrick from a British soldier, but ends up in a duel and is later jailed and about to be hanged for murder before it is discovered that the letter that Bridget had written to Squire Allworthy confessed that she is Tom's mother.
 It is discovered also that Tom had not murdered Mr. Fitzpatrick in the duel.

-They are able to reach to jail in time to save Tom from hanging.
+They are able to reach the jail in time to save Tom from hanging.
 Tom and Sophie are able to marry with everyone's blessing.